Universitetsparken 5, 2100 København Ø

 - Andersen, H. (2012): The Second Essential Tension: On Tradition and Innovation in Interdisciplinary Research, in Topoi 32(1): 3-8

 - Andersen, H. (2011): Conceptual development in interdisciplinary research, in Feest & Steinle (eds): Scientific Concepts and Investigative Practices, Kluwer, pp. 271-292

 History and philosophy of scientific malpractice: Negligence, ignorance and distrust

-Misconduct and questionable research practices (QRP) are major concerns in contemporary science.
-Analyzing the epistemic implications of negligence and ignorance in science and the processes during which scientists may become aware of and cope with possible breaches to their trust, I aim at developing a new kind of training in responsible conduct of research (RCR) that provides scientists in their roles as collaborators, mentors, and peers with adequate tools to detect QRP and to intervene at an early stage.
+Misconduct and questionable research practices (QRP) are major concerns in all areas of research today.
+Analyzing the epistemic implications of negligence and ignorance in science and the processes during which researchers may become aware of and cope with possible breaches to their trust, I aim at developing a new kind of training in responsible conduct of research (RCR) that provides researchers in their roles as collaborators, mentors, and peers with adequate tools to detect QRP and to intervene at an early stage.
 My publications include:

 - Andersen, H. (2014): Epistemic dependence in contemporary science: Practices and malpractices, in L. Soler (ed.): Science after the practice turn, Routledge, pp. 161-173

 - Andersen, H. (2014): Co-Author Responsibility, EMBO reports 15: 914-918

 Communication patterns, stratification, incentive structures and reward are important factors in understanding what drives the development within academia today.
 I work at using insights from history, philosophy and sociology of science to inform bibliometrics and to create a nuanced understanding of academic career structures.
 My publications include: